mdbraber/radiobar/README.md

 ## RadioBar

 Basic macOS menubar app to play user-defined radio stations with help from [rumps](https://github.com/jaredks/rumps) and VLC.
-Forked from [RadioBar](https://github.com/wass3r/RadioBar) by [David May](https://github.com/wass3r)
+It includes a `remote` to switch channels, on/off, pause/resume etc. Forked from [RadioBar](https://github.com/wass3r/RadioBar) by [David May](https://github.com/wass3r)

 ![screenshot](screenshot.png)